-Our blog has covered essential gear, survival, fire making, safe drinking water, etc. Even a bit of medical.
-Now it’s time to dive in a LOT deeper.
+Our blog has covered essential gear, survival, firemaking, safe drinking water, and even a bit of medical.
+It’s now time to dive in a LOT deeper.
 Unequivocally, the emergency medical kit is one of the most important posts I’ll ever write.

 We all carry a first aid kit in our pack when heading into the woods, right?
-Every gear load out video on YouTube has one, even from the guys that dole out the wrong information.
+Every gear load-out video on YouTube has one, even from the guys who dole out the wrong information.
 It’s that little kit most people toss in their pack or car.
 It’s on the list as a basic kit ANYWHERE you look.
 But do you know what’s in yours?
-Do you replenish the items you use?
+Do you replenish the medical supplies you use?
 Do you replace expired components?

 Spread the Love